GuillermoPKeymole/Active-Directory-Labs/Lab7_Using_PowerShell_for_Bulk_Users_Creation/README.md

 # 🧪 Lab 7 – Using PowerShell for Bulk Users Creation

 This lab automates the creation of Active Directory user accounts using a PowerShell script and data from a CSV file.
 It demonstrates best practices for managing OUs, user attributes, and group membership via script logic.
-This lab is part of the **Network Administration AEC** program at **John Abbott College**.
+It is part of a larger lab series completed as part of the **Network Administration AEC** program at **John Abbott College**.
 ---

 ## 🧭 Lab Objectives